Phillip Wilcher

-Phillip Leslie Wilcher (born 16 March 1958) is an Australian pianist and classical music composer who was a founding member of the children's music group the Wiggles.
+Phillip Leslie Wilcher (born 16 March 1958) is an Australian pianist and composer who was a founding member of the children's music group the Wiggles.
 When Wilcher published his first work, "Daybreak", at the age of 14, he was one of the youngest classical composers in Australia.

 Wilcher has published over 100 piano-related works and has performed both solo and with ensembles.
 Rita Crews for The Studio Quarterly Magazine described his style as "free-flowing, with an underlying romantic character, one in which melodic line and lyricism are all-important elements".
 His music has been broadcast by radio stations ABC-FM and 2MBS-FM – the latter has aired two documentaries, Wilcher and the French Connection and Wilcher's World.

 Family and personal life

 Phillip Leslie Wilcher was born to Naomi Joy Thompson (8 April 1929 – 21 June 2005) and Leslie James Wilcher (16 January 1923 – 20 August 2022), a World War II veteran.
 Wilcher grew up in Camperdown.
 As of 2004, he resided in Concord and owns no cell phone, watch, or car: "My entire life since I was a boy was writing music and that has overshadowed everything.
 I would be happy living in an oversized cardboard box with a piano and a blank sheet of manuscript paper".